peacefulBBQ/epa141A-model/README.md

 Where are the relevant scripts?
 Where are results saved?
 Where can the figures be found which are used in the report?

+### Scripts

+The scripts to run the robustness measures can be found in `Robustness Measures.ipynb`.
+These scripts run the model to calculate maximum regret between different policies.
+The outcomes are saved to prevent a need to re-run the model.
+Additional data processing related to local and national perspective, as well as plotting can also be found.

+### Inputs

+The respective scenarios from the Directed Search Policy outputs are used by the scripts.

+### Output
+All outputs related to Robustness are saved in folder `saved_runs/robustness_measures`.
+The outcomes and scenarios used to run the model are saved in `saved_runs/robustness_measures`.
+Plot results are saved in `saved_runs/robustness_measures/image`